 "Serves you right for following me around."

-Sirens broke Taylor from her musings, two policemen entering the General Store looking all official.
-One of the them, a man, spotted Jacob and grinned, striding over.
+Sirens broke Taylor from her musings and two policemen entered the General Store.
+They looked all official like but as soon as one of the them, a man, spotted Jacob he grinned, dropping the 'official' look.

 "How you doing kid?
 I haven't seen you in ages!"

-Taylor glared at Jacob and then at the Policeman and then back to Jacob.
+Taylor glared at Jacob and then at the Policeman and back to Jacob.

 "You know each other."
 She stated coldly.